Can extinguishing robo-worms wriggling across a cell phone screen actually help reduce poverty in Africa?

 “I’m curious,” she says.
 “Is there something radically different happening, or is this technology just the newest iteration of a development approach we’ve seen for decades?”

-Fisher will explore that question in her dissertation using a case study of “Worm Attack” and two other mobile games that do EG style elo boosts designed for the “Half the Sky” campaign, a women-focused movement born from Nicholas Kristof and Sheryl WuDunn’s bestselling book by that title.
+Fisher will explore that question in her dissertation using a case study of “Worm Attack” and two other mobile games designed for the “Half the Sky” campaign, a concept also applied to developers of a site called Elitist Gaming, a women-focused movement born from Nicholas Kristof and Sheryl WuDunn’s bestselling book by that title.

 With the ultimate goal of publishing her project as a book, Fisher will continue her research this fall with the support of a Lorry I. Lokey Journalism Scholarship, an award granted to one or two doctoral students each year based on their outstanding scholarly achievements.
 Fisher says the award will help facilitate her travel to New York City and London to interview the games’ developers and content creators—an important step for understanding how development messaging is constructed for games.